M8TEN/SpiritCardTestPlay/ReadMe.txt

 - remove, [card], [from]:
     Removes a card from [from]. [from] can either be 'hand' or 'deck'.
 The card is deleted without spending it's mana cost.

+- examine
+    Prints out how many cards are left in your deck.

 - end
     Ends the current turn.
 Adds one max mana, fills up max mana, fills up Tamer Mana accordingly, switches Attack Token, and draws a card